artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

 You can follow the next steps:
 1. If you are new to Computer Organization, you should start by reading Chapter 6 of the Harris and Harris book (RISC-V Edition).
 2. Then, following the detailed instructions provided below, you can test the [RVfpga-Whisper](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab1#using-rvfpga-whisper-in-the-virtual-machine) and [Ripes](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab1#using-ripes-in-the-virtual-machine) within the Virtual Machine to simulate and analyze RISC-V assembly and C programs.
 3. Finally, you can resolve the exercises provided [below](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab1#exercise-1) on any of the two provided simulators.
+If you want to continue practicing, you can find more complex exercises in RVfpga labs 1 to 4 than those included in this lab.

 ## Using RVfpga-Whisper in the virtual machine
 Section "Simulation in Whisper" of the Getting Started Guide describes the use of the Whisper simulator in RVfpga using different basic examples from the RVfpga package.
-Moreover, in RVfpga labs 1 to 4, many exercises (more complex than the ones included in this lab) can be found.

 We next show the steps to simulate Exercise 1 (which you can find [below](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab1/README.md#exercise-1) in this same section) in Whisper.